ZopaPublic/react-components/src/components/atoms/Icon/Icon.md

 </>;
 ```

-You can also wrap an icon with in a circle by setting a `bgColor`
+You can also wrap an icon within a circle by setting a `bgColor`

 ```tsx
 import { Icon, colors } from '@zopauk/react-components';